vijay03/asstprofbook/chapters-list.md

 title: Book Chapters
 ---

 As I write the book, I will be uploading chapters here one by one.
+I will likely not write the book sequentially, and will instead opportunistically add chapters whenever I can.

+I'm aware the PDFs look terrible right now.
+Content first!
+My plan is to write it up, and then spend some time later making it look better.

 Please point out errors by creating an [issue here](https://github.com/vijay03/asstprofbook/issues).
-I will likely not write it sequentially, and will instead opportunistically add chapters whenever I can.

 Published chapters:
 - [Book Cover](chapters/cover.pdf)